-Once viewed with skepticism, working from home has gained momentum in recent years as technology evolves to provide greater flexibility and access to a larger talent pool.
+Once viewed with skepticism, working remotely from home has gained momentum in recent years as technology evolves to provide greater flexibility and access to a larger talent pool.
 These days, however, working from home has gone from a convenient option to a crucial necessity.

 With Covid-19 wreaking havoc, companies are scrambling to ensure business continuity.
 Many companies have been forced to shift to a remote work model to keep employees safe and keep business moving.